 Check Screensaver Settings

-First, we recommend checking your screensaver settings and confirming if it’s on.
-Here’s how you can do so:
+We also recommend checking your screensaver settings and confirming if it’s on.

 - Ensure that the drop-down box under Screen saver does not show (None).
 Change it to the screen saver you want.